spiral/docs/security/authentication.md

 ## Firewall Middleware
 You can protect some of your route targets by attaching firewall middleware to prevent unauthorized access.

-By default spiral provides only one firewall which will overwrite the target url:
+By default, spiral provides only one firewall which will overwrite the target url:

 ```php
 use Spiral\Auth\Middleware\Firewall\OverwriteFirewall;